Your Real Estate Unique Value Proposition

 Actually, UVP can be related to your niche.
 If you can illustrate that you're bringing some unique experience, processes or services to the first time home buyer, then it could be your UVP and work well for you.
 The same might hold true for vacation and resort properties.
 If you're a local expert on vacation rentals and Return on Investment for vacation properties, then your UVP ties in well with your niche.

-However, whether you niche market or not, developing your own Unique Value Proposition and working it into your marketing will increase your business.
+However, whether you have a niche market or not, developing your own Unique Value Proposition and working it into your marketing will increase your business.
 And, don't just think volume, as that's not value to the current prospect, at least not much.
-So, "top producer" may draw some interest, but it really doesn't say anything to the prospect who wants some help in selecting and closing on a vacation home from a state 1,000 miles away.
+So, "top producer" may draw some interest, but it doesn't say anything to the prospect who wants some help in selecting and closing on a vacation home from a state 1,000 miles away.
 However, possibly your technology aptitude may be your UVP.
 Marketing your expertise in working with remote buyers and sellers over the Internet with eSignatures and online document preparation, storage, and sharing might be a UVP.

 It could be something in your process, or your entire process when it comes to listings.
 The Unique Value Proposition that your sellers experience shorter times on market than the average and/or higher sale-to-list price ratios both are great UVP statements.
 While you may have multiple designations, surveys continue to show that the "alphabet soup" after your name isn't valued that highly by prospects.
 That doesn't mean that specialization and a designation can't be a great UVP.
 You just need to separate the acronym from the actual knowledge, expertise, and service that sets you apart.